Meta-chan/plot/README.md

 # Welcome to Plot!

-Super-simple plotting library, firmer part of [Ironic](https://github.com/Meta-chan/ironic_library).
+Super-simple plotting library, former part of [Ironic](https://github.com/Meta-chan/ironic_library).
 All you need to know is:

 ```c++
 Plot p;